7 minutes read

 Magnums have a rarity factor to them.
 As it is more difficult to source and bottle this size, many winemakers don’t produce larger formats, making magnums extra special.

 For this reason, they can make brilliantly unique gifts.
 Not only does your recipient gain a generous amount of wine, but they also get to enjoy something with limited availability.
-For more gift inspiration, see our Christmas Gifts selection.

 Reason 6.

 Perhaps it’s a little bit of a silly reason, but sticking to magnums this year means less recycling to put out!
-In a world where we are all trying to reduce our waste, Christmas can be particularly tricky in trying to avoid excess rubbish.
+In a world where we are all trying to reduce our waste, Christmas can be particularly tricky in avoiding excess rubbish.
 But consider this: bigger bottles mean fewer used and therefore less room taken up in your recycling bin (and fewer trips away from the sofa).

 Maybe that is warped logic or just a really good excuse to justify my magnum purchases…